 - Calf raises-10

-Do this 2-3 (relatively slow) times followed by a slow, deliberate jog for about 2 minutes and you are ready to go on your run!
+Do this 2-3 (relatively slow) times followed by a slow, deliberate jog for about 2 minutes.
+Now you are ready to go on your run!

 Listen to your body

 For some, this is adequate for a full, intense 15 minute run.
 You may need more or even less.
 Again, listen to your body and determine what it needs.
 You could waste your time stretching your biceps, triceps, legs, etc. This could take a long time.
 That’s fine, but why should you stretch for 10 minutes when you can warm up sufficiently in about 3 minutes?
 Consequently, you should do this for two reasons.
 First of all it saves time; it’s just faster.
 Secondly, it’s more realistic.
 Stretching is not the same as working muscles.
 Working them lightly is just logically a better way to prepare them for use and it turns out that studies show this too.
 Stretching, as opposed to “warming up” can actually slow you down.